dirac-institute/kbmod/README.md

 ```
 ./eraseRebuild.sh
 ```
-the search parameters can be speficied in `parameters.config`.
+the search parameters can be specified in `parameters.config`.

 CudaTracker will launch the search
 ```
  ./CudaTracker
 ```
+The results will be output to the file indicated in `parameters.config` and contains a list of starting pixels locations and velocities along with the estimated likelihood and flux for each trajectory.

 ## Example